elusive/blog/README.md

 ## Getting Started

-- I am using a template found here: [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) which provided me with very easy way to simply drop my liquid template markdown posts files from Jekyll, right into the eleventy structure.
+- I am using a template found here: [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) which provided me with very easy way to simply drop my liquid template markdown files from Jekyll, right into the eleventy structure.

 - Simplifying my site is my goal, and I am not done trying.
 The switch to Eleventy is